 Tactics: These brutes don't hesitate to attack.
-One of them attempts to slide the table at a random PC (CL -5 DEX save or take 1d4 dmg).
+One of them attempts to slide the table at a random PC (Reflex save DC 10 to dodge, or suffer 1d4 points of damage).
 He then hurls chairs at random targets (damage 1d3, -4 to attack roll due to improvised weapon) before engaging in melee.
 One attempts to flee to area 4-4 and alert Barak of the attack.